- About AORE

 - Member Login

-Held from November 1-3, 2017 in Roanoke, VA, the mission of the AORE Annual Conference is to provide professionals, students and organizations who advance the field of outdoor recreation and education the opportunity to learn, network and improve performance while ensuring the association’s financial viability.
-AORE strives to design and deliver transformational learning opportunities that advance individuals, programs and organizations in the field of outdoor and adventure education.
+Held from October 24-26 in Snowbird, UT, the mission of the Joint National Conference is to provide professionals, students and organizations who advance the field of outdoor recreation and education the opportunity to learn, network and improve performance while ensuring the association’s financial viability.
+AORE and WEA strive to design and deliver transformational learning opportunities that advance individuals, programs and organizations in the field of outdoor and adventure education.

 Designed to help professionals develop procedures, operations, and overall administration of programs.
 Presentation topics include staff development, marketing, technology, budgeting, and institutional support.
 Other areas include running various aspects of the business of outdoor programs including rental center operations.

 Intended to improve preparedness for crisis and medical situations and provide updates in the wilderness medicine field.
 Presentation topics include writing risk management plans, revising policies and procedures, legal advice, and updates to wilderness medicine

 Provides meaningful instruction and discussion pertaining to outdoor ethics, land management, access, diversity, equity and inclusiveness, minimizing carbon emissions/footprint, advocacy, and conservation - all efforts that create a more just society and decrease injustice.

 Designed for all aspects of running outdoor trips or clinics, events, and programming for participants.
 Presentations include topics ranging from logistical planning and permitting to technical skills and backcountry cooking.
 Sessions also include information on specific types of trips such as international trips and orientation programs.